1) Superintendent’s Message

 • Providing all new employees with a copy of the current Code of Conduct when they are first hired.

-• Making copies of the Code of Conduct available for review by students, parents/guardians and other community members.
+• Making copies of the Code of Conduct available for review by students, parents/guardians, and other community members.

 The district will sponsor informational sessions for all district staff members to ensure the effective implementation of the Code of Conduct.
 The superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding professional learning programs pertaining to the management and discipline of students.
 Ongoing professional development will be included in the district’s professional development plan, as needed.